 I write paranormal mystery and urban fantasy in many different forms — novels, novellas, short stories and flash fiction.
-Sometimes I play around in crime fiction and dystopian fiction (and I wrote a couple of really strange magic realism stories) but I keep coming back to the paranormal, because ghosts are a laugh riot.
+Sometimes I play around in crime fiction and dystopian fiction (and I wrote a couple of really strange magic realism stories a while back) but I keep coming back to the paranormal, because ghosts are a laugh riot.
 Right?

 I live in a round house that is in a perpetual state of renovation.
-(Seriously.
-There are four geodesic dome houses in this city, and we are lucky enough to own one.)
-Sometimes I would dearly love a straight wall or two, because I do have some nice paintings and photos I’d love to hang — but beyond that I quite like the place.
+Sometimes I would dearly love a straight wall or two, because I have some nice paintings and photos I’d love to hang — but beyond that I quite like the place.
 The renovations I put up with, because my husband seems to LOVE doing same.
 Who am I to stop him?

 Do I play sports myself?
 Not so much.
 I tried to learn darts — is it even a sport? — but it didn’t go well.
-The only sport I partake of is “walking the dog,” which can get a bit energetic when a rabbit hops by.
+The only sport I partake of is “walking the dog,” which can get a bit more energetic than I like when a rabbit hops by.
 (That happens more than you’d think.)
-Even a 3 legged dog can run like a bat out of hell when a rabbit hops by.
+Even a 3 legged dog can run like a bat out of hell when he sees a rabbit.

 And now, for those of you who want the short version: